oVirt/ovirt-site/source/release/3.5/index.html.md

 The oVirt Project is working on oVirt 3.5.0 Alpha release.
 In order to install it you've to enable oVirt 3.5 pre release repository.
 See below section on Install / Upgrade for having detailed instructions.

+# Known Issues

+*   VDSM packages released with the first 3.5.0 alpha have version lower than the ones we had in 3.4.1 so they won't be updated.
+*   You can't add hosts to 3.5 clusters until a new VDSM build with 3.5 compatibility level will be released (All in One won't work).

 ### Feature #1

 <description>